m4a1carbin4/Gang_clip_twitter_uploader/README.md

 combine node.js express server for post body xml parsing with youtube pubsubhubbub (atom/xml) and npm twitter for using twitter api for media(image) upload or send a tweet.

-it's realy simple fan made auto tweet bot.
+it's realy simple auto tweet bot.